spressoinsights/spresso-sdk-ios/README.md

 ## Tracking Events

-Example of tracking viewing a product
+Example of sending data when a user views a product

 #### Swift